saitberki/Airdrop/README.md

 - <b>5.</b> Finally, The Add-On Works Silently In The Background And Earns Points.
 It Does Not Strain Your Computer.
 Good Earnings...)))

 <h2># Statement</h2>
-- <h5>These Are Applications That Are Completely For Informational Purposes And Allow You To Earn Airdrop For Free Without Investing.</h5>
+- These Are Applications That Are Completely For Informational Purposes And Allow You To Earn Airdrop For Free Without Investing.
-- <h5>Since The Airdrop Distribution Is Limited, Download The Applications For Free And Start Earning Immediately...
-Good Earnings...</h5>
+- Since The Airdrop Distribution Is Limited, Download The Applications For Free And Start Earning Immediately.
+- Good Earnings...